-January 1st marks not only a new year, but the first day in which legal marijuana will be available in California.
+January 1st marks not only a new year, but the first day in which legal recreational marijuana will be available in California.

 After smoking and getting high, you remember that you were supposed to run an errand.
 You say bye to your friend and head out, still high from the weed.
-You sit in your car, ready to turn the key when a thought occurs to you: Is it legal for me to drive?
+You sit in your car, ready to turn the key when a thought occurs to you: Is it legal for me to drive high?

-Can you drive after using marijuana?
+Can you drive after smoking marijuana?

 It is common knowledge that you cannot drink and drive.
 The established law states that “it is unlawful for a person who has 0.08 percent of more, by weight, of alcohol in his or her blood to drive a vehicle” (California Vehicle Code Section 23152).
 As a further safety measure, the law makes is clear that it is unlawful for a person to drive under the influence of any drug.
-But, what about marijuana?
+But, what about driving high on legal marijuana?

 Marijuana is treated in the same manner as alcohol.
 When you smoke, vape, and/or consume marijuana, you are considered to be “under the influence.”
 Currently, there is no reliable method to indicate when a person is “too stoned” to drive.
 Consider, though, that experiencing any effects from marijuana impairs your ability to drive, a fact that many people are unware of.